luimu64/network-discord-rpc-bridge/README.md

 communicating with the socat receiver in linux(host) where socat writes it into `/run/user/1000/discord-ipc-0`.

 # Requirements
-You need socat in your host machine and this script and python intepreter in your guest machine.
+You need socat in your host machine and either the prebuilt binary from releases or this script and python intepreter in your guest.

 # Running
-1. First run </br>`socat TCP-LISTEN:<port>,reuseaddr UNIX-CONNECT:/run/user/1000/discord-ipc-0` in your host.
+1. First run </br>`socat TCP-LISTEN:<port>,reuseaddr,fork,max-children=1 UNIX-CONNECT:/run/user/1000/discord-ipc-0` in your host.
+2. Edit config.cfg according to your ip address and port
+3. Do one of these
-2. Then Run the connect.py in your guest </br>`python connect.py <your host ipv4 address> <port your used earlier>`.
+  - Run the connect.py in your guest with python intepreter </br>.
+  - Run the exe from releases </br>
 3. Launch your game.
-4. Enjoy.